-As interest for the meeting began to swell across the state and get the attention of Washington and Moscow, it became clear to Jim and Dan that somehow the idea would come off.
-At first, the Soviets didn't know what to make of the request from Alaska, but the state department in Washington began working alongside the Nome promoters, and the idea was mentioned at one of the Reagan-Gorbachev summits.
-After only 6 months of work, it seemed like the Russians could be won over.
+As interest for the meeting began to swell across the state and get the attention of Washington and Moscow, it became clear to Jim and Daniel that somehow the flight would come off.
+At first, the Soviets didn't know what to make of the request from Alaska, but the State Department in Washington began working alongside the Nome promoters, and the idea was mentioned at one of the Reagan-Gorbachev summits.
+After only six months of work, it seemed like the Russians could be won over.

 In early winter of 1988, Gorbachev asked his personal assistant, Gennady Gerosimov to go to Alaska to investigate the matter.
 Gerosimov, who had been the editor of the Moscow News--designed for foreign consumers of Soviet information--was a good choice for the job.
-A fluent English speaker and genuinely interested in the west, he took on the task despite the extreme winter elements he would face on the journey up to Nome.
+A fluent English speaker and genuinely interested in the West, he took on the task despite the extreme winter elements he would face on the journey up to Nome.

 Arriving in Anchorage to attend a conference advocating US-Soviet ties, he soon flew to Nome where he was given a big welcome by Jim and a delegation from the city.
-Later he met with Dan and the staff at the college, and then followed Jim and Dan to fly over to Little Diomede Island to inspect the actual border at the international dateline.
+Gennadi met with Daniel and the staff at the college, and then followed Jim and Daniel to fly over to Little Diomede Island to inspect the actual border at the International Dateline.

 Little Diomede had a small native settlement of houses built on poles, with fish and polar bear skins on racks whipping in the strong ocean winds.
-On Big Diomede, the small Soviet military contingent was in place, with monitors in large field glasses observing the native Alaska National Guard forces who looked right back in their binoculars.
-It was a surreal moment as Gerosimov arrived in a blizzard and was entertained by Eskimo dancers in the local high school, who afterward explained their reasons why they wanted to meet with their relatives on the other side of the strait.
+On Big Diomede, the small Soviet military contingent was in place, with monitors viewing through large field glasses, observing the native Alaska National Guard forces who looked right back in their binoculars.
+It was a surreal moment as Gerosimov arrived in a blizzard and was then entertained by Eskimo dancers in the local high school, who afterward explained their reasons why they wanted to meet with their relatives on the other side of the strait.

-Looking at the frozen ocean that could easily allow natives to walk over to Big Diomede, Gerosimov came to the conclusion that approving the Friendship Flight could be a pivotal event to break open the currently stalled US-Soviet summits, most recently manifest by the failed arms control meeting in Reykjavik, Iceland between his boss and Reagan.
+Looking at the frozen ocean that could easily allow natives to walk over to Big Diomede, Gerosimov came to the conclusion that approving the "Friendship Flight" could be a pivotal event to break open the currently stalled US-Soviet summits, most recently manifest by the failed arms control meeting in Reykjavik, Iceland between his boss and Reagan.
 Gennady flew back to Moscow, and the Nome promoters hoped for a good outcome.
 They had given it their best shot.

-In May, the Soviet state department delivered a letter informing the Alaskans that their request to visit Provideniya had been approved.
-Swinging into high gear, the men worked with the Alaska governor's office to come up with the flight list of participants, the broadcasting logistics to set up the satellite broadcast, and a host of other details that had to be worked out.
-On the Soviet side, Mayor Kulinkin, the Communist party leaders of Magadan Oblast (territorial designation of the northern portion of the Soviet Far East), and the people of the city began their preparations to welcome the American delegation.
+In May, the Soviet Foreign Ministry delivered a letter informing the Alaskans that their request to visit Provideniya had been approved!
+Kicking into high gear, the men worked with the Alaskan Governor's Office to come up with the flight list of participants, the telecom logistics to set up the satellite broadcast, and a host of other details that had to be worked out.
+On the Soviet side, Mayor Kulinkin, the Communist party leaders of Magadan Oblast (territorial designation of the northern portion of the Soviet Far East), and the people of Provideniya began their preparations to welcome the American delegation.